richard-muvirimi/Zimrate-Wordpress/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `zimrate.php` to the `/wp-content/plugins/` directory
+1. Upload `/zimrate/` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

 == Frequently Asked Questions ==